DeepSeek v2 Coder and Claude 3.5 Sonnet are more cost-effective at code generation than GPT-4o! (Deep dives from the DevQualityEval v0.5.0)

 Parallelization

 With our container image in place, we are able to easily execute multiple evaluation runs on multiple hosts with some Bash-scripts.
 This brought a full evaluation run down to just hours.
-The hard part was to combine results into a single consistent place.
+The hard part was to combine results into a consistent format.
 Upcoming versions will make this even easier by allowing for combining multiple evaluation results into one using the eval binary.
-Additionally, you can now also run multiple models at the same time using the --parallel
+Additionally, you can now also run multiple models at the same time using the --parallel option.
+The following command runs multiple models via Docker in parallel on the same host, with at most two container instances running at the same time.

 eval-dev-quality evaluate --runtime docker --parallel 2 --model A --model B --model C --model D